mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-DEVICE-FILTER-PATH.md

 ---
-id: TCID-DIR-OP-BD-VIEW-TOGGLE
+id: TCID-DIR-OP-DEVICE-FILTER-PATH
-title: View or ignore specific devices in a kubernetes cluster
+title: View devices at specific paths in a kubernetes cluster
-sidebar_label: TCID-DIR-OP-BD-VIEW-TOGGLE
+sidebar_label: TCID-DIR-OP-DEVICE-FILTER-PATH
 ---
 ------